 For example, if you weigh 120 pounds and are 5 ft.
 3 in.
 (63 in.) tall:

 BMI = (120 x 703) ÷ (63 x 63) or 84,360 ÷ 3969 = 21.3

 This is well within the healthy weight range.

 Are there any problems using the BMI?

 Doctors and nurses often use BMI to help find out if a person might have a weight problem.
-For most people, BMI gives a good estimate of total body fat, but it doesn’t work well for everybody.
-For example, bodybuilders or other very muscular people may have a high BMI because of their muscle mass, even though they’re not necessarily overweight.
+BMI gives a good estimate of total body fat for most people, but it doesn’t work well for everybody.
+For example, bodybuilders or other very muscular people can have a high BMI because of their muscle mass, even though they’re not necessarily overweight.
 The BMI can also underestimate body fat in people who have lost muscle mass, such as some older people.